conversationai/conversationai-crowdsource/api-service/README.md

 When being used to support third-party crowd-sourcing apps, where `test` and `training` questions are relevant, there is also a fourth table:

-* `question_scoring` - Each possible answer for a question can have a record here that maps it to a 'score'.
-This is intended to provide the ability to have a flexible way to score a crowd-workers answers to questions.
+* `question_scoring` - Each possible answer a question is mapped in this table to a 'score' float which measures how 'good' the answer is.
+This provides a flexible way to continuously evaluate the quality of a crowd-worker through the hidden golden test questions.

 ## Pre-requisits